findxain/barcode-scanner-bitmap/README.md

 Cradit goes to  https://github.com/dm77/barcodescanner

-Zbar removed and while scannign qrcode it give yo callback with an image Bitmap of scanned qrcode
+zbar removed and while scanning qrcode it give yo callback with an image Bitmap of scanned qrcode

 Introduction
 ============